-Don’t tremble with excitement when thinking how you can make double your monthly income by giving your free room to tourists for a week.
+Don't tremble with excitement when thinking about how you can make double your monthly income by giving your free room to tourists for a week.

 These people are going to use this property.
-They might damage it or even steal something valuable, which the charge won’t cover.
-What’s worse, they might cause some problem to your neighbors and their property.
+They might damage it or even steal something valuable, which the charge won't cover.
+What's worse, they might cause some problems to your neighbors and their property.

 Well, this one is not that unpredictable but can easily be missed at first.
 Airbnb imposes a 3% tax on each reservation.
 Because of that, Airbnb offers their hosts a Host Protection Insurance.